Evaluating Competitiveness in UEFA's New Champions League Format: Methodology

 \subsection{Schedule}

 Given a draw, a feasible schedule needs to be constructed.
 We now introduce the following notation.
 Let $B=\{1,\dots,8\}$ be the set containing the indices of the rounds, and $S=\{1,\dots,|S|\}$ the set containing the indices of the time slots.
-Let $S$ be partitioned into subsets $S_b$ containing the indices of time slots of round $b$.
-In each time slot $s \in S_b, b \in B$, a certain number of matches $m_s$ need to be played.
+Let $S$ be partitioned into subsets $S_b$ containing the indices of time slots of round $b \in B$.
+In each time slot $s \in S$ a certain number of matches $m_s$ need to be played.
 Each team plays exactly one match in each round, in one of the available time slots.
-For example, the second round of the iRR-format is played on Tuesday and Wednesday of the first week of October.
+For example, the second round of the 2024/25 competition was played on Tuesday and Wednesday of the first week of October.
 Both Tuesday and Wednesday contain two time slots: 18:45 pm and 21:00 pm.
-In the former time slot, two matches need to be planned while in the latter time slot seven matches need to be planned, for a total of 18 matches in that round.
+In the early time slot, two matches need to be planned while in the late time slot seven matches need to be planned, for a total of 18 matches in that round.
 It is important in this work to consider the specific time slots, and not only the rounds, because match outcomes of earlier slots in same round potentially impact the prize status of teams in the remaining matches.

-For both the previous and the new format, UEFA gives surprisingly little information on how the matches are scheduled.
-The only additional scheduling requirement specific to the new iRR format, beyond those implied by the published draw rules, is as follows: “A club does not play more than two home or two away matches in a row and each club plays one home match and one away match across the first two matchdays and across the last two matchdays.” \citep[Article 17]{UEFA2024schedule}.
+For both the group stage and the iRR format, UEFA gives surprisingly little information on how the matches are scheduled.
+The only additional scheduling requirement specific to the iRR format, beyond those implied by the published draw rules, is as follows: “A club does not play more than two home or two away matches in a row and each club plays one home match and one away match across the first two matchdays and across the last two matchdays.” \citep[Article 17]{UEFA2024schedule}.
 The same requirement was also present in the previous format \citep{CsatoMolontayPinter2024}.